violetguos/canada_gun_dir/README.md

 * populate with real data
   - don't commit user info to this repo
   - write a script to read the excel entries and send them to the heroku db

+## notes

+- users with multiple entries: only the first one is recorded.
+- the conditions are combined with 'AND' statements in SQL (essentially)